Stefan Baretzki: Auschwitz

 Baretzki served as a block officer in Auschwitz II-Birkenau from 1942 to 1945.
 With other Volksdeutsche guards, he was shown antisemitic propaganda films such as Jud Süß and Ohm Krüger after work.
 Encouraged by the films, guards would beat up Jewish prisoners the following morning.
 Baretzki stated at his trial that when Volksdeutsche guards asked why prisoners were sent to Auschwitz, they were told that all of them were dangerous criminals convicted of sabotage.
 When asked how small children could be guilty, it was explained to the guards they were too uneducated to understand, and it would be clear later.
 They were also told that all things authorized by Adolf Hitler were legal.
 Baretzki claimed not to believe these assurances and considered going into hiding when he went to Romania on leave in 1943.
 He did not do so because, according to him, he feared repercussions against his family.
 According to Rebecca Wittmann, Baretzki's admission that he knew that the mass murder of Jews was illegal sealed his conviction.

 Baretzki on the Judenrampe during a selection.
 He is at the right of the photo facing the camera, carrying a baton that he frequently used to beat inmates.

 At his trial, Baretzki described how he treated inmates who had been transferred from subcamps because they had become too starved or ill to work.
 He did not allow any of them to register for the camp.
 He held them instead in a quarantine block until they died, not even allowing them to enter the barracks because the starving prisoners would create a mess.
-Baretzki was known to practice a sport he called the "rabbit hunt", where prisoners were ordered to remove their caps.
-Anyone who did not do so quickly enough was beaten and shot while "trying to escape".
+Otto Wolken alleged that Baretzki practiced a sport he called the "rabbit hunt", where prisoners were ordered to remove their caps, and anyone who did not do so quickly enough was beaten and shot.
+However, during the trial, a judge determined that Wolken's 1945 report of this incident did not identify Baretzki as being involved, and that Wolken was short sighted and had observed the alleged shooting from 50 meters away.